 We can cope without the state

-The following is an edited version of a speech given by David Clements as part of ‘Cuts, cuts, cuts: what, where and why?’, a debate at the recent Battle of Ideas festival.
+The following is an edited version of a speech given by Dave Clements as part of ‘Cuts, cuts, cuts: what, where and why?’, a debate at the recent Battle of Ideas festival.

 I’m not a big fan of ‘the cuts’.
 They may be necessary, given the parlous condition of government finances, but they are hardly going to make public services any better.
 With the possible exception of the police, where a fall in crime has continued despite recent cuts, the services we receive are likely to get worse.
 Moreover, such cuts won’t solve the economic crisis.

 Take local government.
 In the past few years, local government has been at the forefront of UK public-spending cuts.
 The funding that councils receive from central government accounts for around a quarter of public spending.
 Councils have already seen their funding cut by somewhere between just over a quarter and a third, depending on who you ask; and there will be another 10 per cent cut in 2015.
 The chair of the Local Government Association has described councils as the ‘hardest hit’ organisations in the public sector.
 Critics say that councils can draw on their reserves, raise council tax and – most controversially – increase various charges, fees and penalties for everything from car parking and speeding to planning applications and licensing.

 And yet the arguments against the cuts are so objectionable that I’m almost tempted to wield the axe myself.
 It’s not simply the fact that some services – like health and education – have been ‘ring-fenced’, though I do think we should be asking searching questions about why the National Health Service should receive special protection.
 (Rather than insulating this mythically ‘cherished’ service from cuts, it should be exposed to a wide-ranging debate about its current performance and future role.)